gamestrafe/thedivision2/source/_pages/perks.md

 title: Perks
 ---

+WARNING: This information is from the beta version of The Division 2 and is subject to change.
+Take it with a grain of salt, thank you.

 You can unlock Perks in the Base of Operations with Coop Dennison, the Quartermaster of the White House.
 You can find him at the southern main entrance just inside on your left.

 Some perks have multiple stages where one has to be unlocked before the next one can be unlocked.
 They are shown here with a large common header and then smaller sub headers for each sub stage of the perk.